hello-jason/hellojason.net/src/blog/2010-06-21-free-shipping-for-certain-products-in-magento.md

 hero_alt: Add a free shipping attribute per product in Magento
 date: 2010-06-21
 tags: blog
-excerpt: Magento does not natively give us the option to assign free shipping to specific items.
+description: Magento does not natively give us the option to assign free shipping to specific items.
 This write-up details how to add this feature without editing any core code.
 ---

 > Note, I originally wrote and published this article for Immense Networks [on their website](http://www.immense.net/magento-free-shipping-certain-products/).
 There are great comments with solutions to apply this technique in newer versions of Magento on that site.